-7. Proposals for Conferences, Symposia and Workshops
+8. Proposals for Conferences, Symposia and Workshops

 NSF supports conferences, symposia and workshops in special areas of science and engineering that bring experts together to discuss recent research or education findings or to expose other researchers or students to new research and education techniques.
 NSF encourages the convening in the U.S. of major international conferences, symposia and workshops.
 Conferences will be supported only if equivalent results cannot be obtained at regular meetings of professional societies.
 Although requests for support of conferences, symposia and workshops ordinarily originate with educational institutions or scientific and engineering societies, they also may come from other groups.
 Shared support by several Federal agencies, States or private organizations is encouraged.
 Because proceedings of such conferences normally should be published in professional journals, requests for support may include publication costs.
-Proposals for conferences, symposia and workshops should generally be made at least a year in advance of the scheduled date.
-Conferences or meetings, including the facilities in which they are held, funded in whole or in part with NSF funds, must be accessible to participants with disabilities.
+Proposals for conferences or meetings, including the facilities in which they are held, funded in whole or in part with NSF funds, must be accessible to participants with disabilities.

-A conference, symposium or workshop proposal (that complies with the page and font size instructions in GPG Chapter II.B) must contain the elements identified below.
+A conference, symposium or workshop proposal32 (that complies with the page and font size instructions in GPG Chapter II.B) must contain the elements identified below.
 Note the proposal preparation instructions for these types of proposals deviate from the standard proposal preparation instructions contained in this Guide.